 When searching for the best transportation ETFs, we screened for three key qualities:

 These measures are looked at relative to other transportation ETFs.
-When comparing these funds with each other, you also may want to look at performance history, especially over the longer term, such as five- or 10-year annualized returns.
+When comparing these funds with one another, you also may want to look at performance history, especially over the longer term, such as five- or 10-year annualized returns.

 We also eliminated leveraged equity funds, which carry more market risk than conventional ETFs.

-With these qualities in mind, here are three of the best transportation ETFs to buy in 2020:
+With these qualities in mind, here are three of the best transportation ETFs to buy.

-- iShares Transportation Average (IYT): While not the cheapest transportation ETF, IYT is the largest, with approximately $352.8 million in assets as of March 31.
-Also, with more than 15 years of history since its inception in 2003, IYT has a long track record of performance to analyze (average annualized total return since inception is 8.87% at the end of March).
-IYT tracks the Dow Jones Transportation Average Index.
-Expenses for IYT are 0.42%, or $42 for every $10,000 invested.
+While not the cheapest transportation ETF, IYT is the largest, with approximately $1.8 billion assets under management as of Jan.
+12, 2022.
+With a long history since its inception in 2003, IYT has a long track record of performance to analyze.
+The average annualized total return since inception was 11% at the end of December 2021.
+IYT tracks the S&P Transportation Select Industry FMC Capped Index (USD).
+Expenses for IYT are 0.41%, or $4.10 for every $1,000 invested.

-- S&P Transportation ETF (XTN): This transportation ETF tracks the S&P Transportation Select Industry Index, which includes 43 transportation stocks, making XTN more diversified than most transportation ETFs.
-More holdings does not necessarily translate into higher returns, but diversification can reduce short-term price volatility.
-Assets under management were $89.7 million as of March 31 and expenses for XTN were 0.35%.
+This transportation ETF tracks the S&P Transportation Select Industry Index.
+Its holdings include companies in the trucking, airlines, railroad, marine, and air freight and logistics sectors.
+More holdings do not necessarily translate into higher returns, but diversification can reduce short-term price volatility.
+Assets under management were over $850 million as of Jan.
+12, 2022.
+The expense ratio for XTN is 0.35% ($3.50 for every $1,000 invested).

-- SPDR S&P Kensho Smart Mobility ETF (HAIL): This is a unique transportation ETF because it invests in stocks of companies involved in smart transportation, which includes driverless vehicle technology, ride-sharing companies, and drone products.
-Assets under management for HAIL are $4.6 million and its expense ratio is 0.45%.
+This is a unique transportation ETF because it invests in stocks of companies involved in smart transportation, which includes driverless vehicle technology, ride-sharing companies, and drone products.
+Assets under management for HAIL were over $160 million as of Jan.
+12, 2022, and its expense ratio is 0.45% ($4.50 for every $1,000 invested).

 The Bottom Line